luiul/git-basics/README.md

 # Git Basics
-Test repo to relearn and practice the basics of version control with Git
+Test repository to learn and practice the basics of version control with Git

+# 👣 Basic Commands

 ## Basics
 * `git help <command>`: get help for a git command